 - Route Nr.11 (25 min, average) – The route takes you to La Fortaleza Vantage Point from which you’ll enjoy a spectacular view of the northern part of Tenerife and the lush Anaga mountains.
 The path is flat but due to the latitude, the hike can be very tiring.
 Don’t underestimate it!

 - Route Nr.12 (30 min, average) – The trail takes you to the Pico Viejo Vantage Point from which you’ll be overlooking southern Tenerife.
 It’s thus the perfect spot to enjoy a view on La caldera, the Pico Viejo crater, and Mount Guajara.
 From here, you’ll spot La Gomera and La Palma.

 Please note that you’ll need a permit to access the Mount Teide peak and crater which is not included in your cable car ticket.
 You need to apply for a free permit here.

-If you want to go hassle-free, I recommend booking your guided hike to the Mount Teide peak from the cable car station (inclunding the special Mount Teide permit).
+If you want to go hassle-free, I recommend booking your guided hike up to Mount Teide peak from the cable car station (including the special Mount Teide permit).

 You’ll be rewarded with a unique experience during which the enormous shadow falls into the ocean.

 They say that it’s the most beautiful sunrise and sunset in Spain.

 Book here your bunk bed in the Refugio de Altavista del Teide